Best Cheap Health Insurance in Rhode Island (2026)

 Why is health insurance expensive in Rhode Island in 2026?

-Health insurance companies have permission to raise rates for ACA plans by 21% in Rhode Island between 2025 and 2026.
+Health insurance companies raised rates for ACA plans by 22% in Rhode Island between 2025 and 2026.
 That's more than double the previous year's increase.

-It's important to know rates are rising nationwide at a similar pace.
-The main factors driving this rapid run-up in prices include a new annual insurance fee for Rhode Island residents, higher healthcare costs, general inflation and more expensive prescription drug prices.
+It's important to know that rates are rising nationwide at a similar pace.
+The main factors driving this rapid run-up in prices include a new annual insurance fee for Rhode Island residents, higher health care costs, general inflation and more expensive prescription drug prices.

-Tax credits set to expire at the end of 2025 will also contribute to higher health insurance prices.
+Tax credits set to expire at the end of 2025 also contributed to higher health insurance prices.
 Without these extra subsidies, more healthy individuals will drop their insurance coverage, driving up costs for those who remain.

 Tips for getting cheap medical insurance in Rhode Island in 2026